Chay-HyunminPark/Toronto_CrimeVictims/README.md

 3. Perform data filtering and manipulation for specific analyses.
 4. Generate tables and graphs to visualize trends.

-The generated tables and graphs offer insights into crime victim patterns, age group distributions, and the impact of the COVID-19 pandemic.

 ## Folder Structure

 - **inputs:** Contains input data and additional resources.
   - **llms:** Includes the chat history with the language model.
-- **analysis:** Holds R scripts and notebooks for data analysis.
 - **outputs:** Stores generated tables, graphs, and other output files.
+- **scripts:** Holds R scripts for data simulating, downloading, cleaning, and tests.

 ## Additional Resources